 My vision for an adaptable design process is to be able to hand polished designs over to a partner in unlocked, accessible formats with the expectation that they will continue to evolve and develop this work on their own.
 This ensures that the assets can be modified by our partners — or by other organizations in other places who might find them useful — to keep them relevant, impactful, contextualized, and scaled.
 Practicing design partnership in this way means that if a partner wants to engage IDEO.org again, it wouldn’t just be to unlock and update their assets.
 Instead, they would be coming to us to tackle new issues altogether or to bring us into the work as thought partners.

 This is all about function and longevity.
 I want to hand over something that continues to give and give for a long time, not something that expires and ends up in a digital dump.
-I want to create something functional, sustainable, and useful, with a life beyond the close of a project, program, or contract.
-Then, if a design does reach its expiration, it’s because a need has been resolved, and not because the deliverable is outdated and longer relevant.
+I want to co-create something functional, sustainable, and useful, with a life beyond the close of a project, program, or contract.
+Then, if a design does reach its expiration, it’s because a need has been resolved, and not because the deliverable is outdated and no longer relevant.

 In practice, this would look like detailed workbooks or kits that incorporate templatized design assets using accessible platforms such as Google Suites.
 This way, anyone can come in, sit in the designer’s seat, and create or modify assets with the guidance of some simple instructions in the form of written steps or short instructional videos.
 It’s accessible to people of different ages, backgrounds, and abilities, and gives them a say.